-Listed below are the fifteen minimum viable metrics proposed by FAIRsFAIR for the systematic assessment of FAIR data objects1 and detailed in the report FAIRsFAIR Data Object Assessment Metrics.
+Listed below are the seventeen minimum viable metrics proposed by FAIRsFAIR for the systematic assessment of FAIR data objects1 and detailed in the report FAIRsFAIR Data Object Assessment Metrics (v0.4).
 These metrics are based on indicators proposed by the RDA FAIR Data Maturity Model Working Group, on the WDS/RDA Assessment of Data Fitness for Use checklist, and on prior work conducted by project partners such as FAIRdat and FAIREnough.

 To be inclusive of current data practices, we will refine and revise the metrics through several iterations and also through two ongoing use cases on FAIR data assessment.
 As you read and comment on these metrics please bear in mind the following:

 A data object may be assigned with a globally unique identifier such that it can be referenced unambiguously by humans or machines.
 Globally unique means an identifier should be associated with only one resource at any time.
 Examples of unique identifiers of data are Internationalized Resource Identifier (IRI), Uniform Resource Identifier (URI) such as URL and URN, Digital Object Identifier (DOI), the Handle System, identifiers.org, w3id.org and Archival Resource Key (ARK).
 A data repository may assign a globally unique identifier to your data or metadata when you publish and make it available through its curation service.